 We wanted the answer to be yes.
 That’s why we started Vocal Video.

 You can check it out for yourself with a free Vocal Video account.

 Before we started to build anything, Jon, Jordan, Lauren, and I sat down and asked two questions:

 We used our previous experiences to start answering both questions, but knew that we’d need input from real customers to know for sure.
 So we built a 1.0 version of our product and started gathering feedback.

 This first product was a video collector that lets customers record testimonial videos on their schedule, by themselves, on their own device.

 Here’s a quick screenshot of what that tool looks like today:

-Our first collector iteration was a bit simpler than what you see here, but we were still extremely focused on user experience.
+Our first collector iteration was a bit simpler than what you see here, but we were still extremely focused on the user experience for respondents.

 Past experiences creating survey software told us that even the slightest bit of friction could stop a customer from moving forward, and we knew this was doubly true for video because it requires more from the customers.
 You can answer a survey in your pajamas, but creating a video would require looking at your face in the mirror and changing your shirt.